 A module can contain executable statements as well as function definitions.
 These statements are intended to initialize the module.
-They are executed only the first time the module is imported somewhere.
-[1]
+They are executed only the first time the module name is encountered in an import statement.
+[1] (They are also run if the file is executed as a script.)

 Each module has its own private symbol table, which is used as the global symbol table by all functions defined in the module.
 Thus, the author of a module can use global variables in the module without worrying about accidental clashes with a user's global variables.
-On the other hand, if you know what you are doing you can touch a module's global variables with the same notation used to refer to its functions, modname.itemname.
+On the other hand, if you know what you are doing you can touch a module's variables with the notation used to refer its global same to functions, modname.itemname.